Liding-Zhang/DARKO_motion_interface/README.md

 Before building, you might need to adjust the export path at the bottom of `rviz_con/package.xml`, such that it is a valid absolute path pointing to `rviz_con/rviz_plugin_description_files/combined_control_panel.xml`.

 ## Run instructions
-These are instrcutions to start the simulation of the mobile manipulator, then the combined interface.
+These are the instructions to start the simulation of the mobile manipulator, followed by the combined interface.
 First, source the `devel` folder:
 ```
 source devel/setup.bash